ronyy15/MRI-Image-Classification-Using-Frequency-Domain-Features-/README.md

 🧠 MRI Image Classification Using Frequency-Domain Features

 This project implements a lightweight and efficient machine learning framework for classifying brain MRI images into normal and tumor categories.
 Instead of relying on computationally heavy deep learning models, this approach leverages frequency-domain features extracted using Fast Fourier Transform (FFT) combined with classical machine learning classifiers for accurate and interpretable diagnosis support.

-This work was presented at the 16th IEEE International Conference on Computing, Communication and Networking Technologies (ICCCNT 2025), IIT Indore. 🎓📄

 📌 Project Overview